krshrimali/blog/content/posts/vectors_cpp_part_3.md

 I have received a lot of love and support for these blogs, and I am grateful to each and everyone of you!
 I write these blogs to share what I know with others and in a hope to motivate people to not fear when looking at the source code of any library.
 I think, reading codes is a good practice.

-I am thankful to <a href="https://www.linkedin.com/in/lokiastari/">Martin York</a> (aka Loki Astari on <a href="https://stackoverflow.com/users/14065/martin-york">stackoverflow</a>)) for his constructive feedback on my blogs.
-Special thanks to <a href="https://www.linkedin.com/in/ujval-kapasi/">Ujval Kapasi</a> for taking time to read through my blogs and giving valuable feedback.
+I am thankful to [Martin York](https://krshrimali.github.io/categories/cpp/) (aka Loki Astari on [stackoverflow](https://stackoverflow.com/users/14065/martin-york">stackoverflow)) for his constructive feedback on my blogs.
+Special thanks to [Ujval Kapasi](https://www.linkedin.com/in/ujval-kapasi) for taking time to read through my blogs and giving valuable feedback.

-I was, am and will always be grateful to my elder brother <a href="https://www.linkedin.com/in/vishwesh5/">Vishwesh Ravi Shrimali</a> (also my all time mentor) who helped me getting started with C++, AI and whatever I have been doing recently.
+I was, am and will always be grateful to my elder brother [Vishwesh Ravi Shrimali](https://www.linkedin.com/in/vishwesh5/) (also my all time mentor) who helped me getting started with C++, AI and whatever I have been doing recently.
 He inspires me.